hydro

 Example

-(static) InfSmithParlange(params) → {Number}
+(static) InfSmithParlange(params, args, data) → {Number}

-Calculates infiltration using the Smith-Parlange model Reference: Smith, R.E., Parlange, J.-Y. (1978).
+Calculates infiltration using the Smith-Parlange model.
+Reference: Smith, R.E., Parlange, J.-Y. (1978).
 Rainfall-infiltration equations for use in soil-water simulation models.
 Journal of Hydrology, 36(1-2), 1-24.

 Parameters: